resouer/nise_bosh/README.md

 ### '-y': Assume yes as an answer to all prompts

-Nise-BOSH do not aske any prompts.
+Nise-BOSH do not ask any prompts.

 ### '-f': Force install packages